ajlic24/phase-1-final-project/README.md

 ## How to Use

-1. Start search by putting in the type of food you want (ex: 'chicken', 'beef', 'pasta', etc.):
+1. Start search by putting in the type of food you want (ex: chicken, beef, pasta, etc.):
 > Insert gif here
 2. You can specify the amount of calories you want (must be a number):
 > Insert gif here